cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 ## Example Definition 2 (ecosystem: W3C WoT) {#example2}

-This example shows a the translation of a hypothetical W3C WoT Thing Model into an SDF model plus a mapping file to catch Thing Model attributes that don't currently have SDF qualities defined.
+This example shows a translation of a hypothetical W3C WoT Thing Model into an SDF model plus a mapping file to catch Thing Model attributes that don't currently have SDF qualities defined.
 [^td-note]